 Is it OK to wear shorts?

-I brought a light pair of shorts but only wore them in the evening while washing my trousers.
+I bought a light pair of shorts but only wore them in the evening while washing my trousers.
 I preferred wearing trousers during the day because of the risk of snake/insect bites and it felt more respectful when visiting the temples.

 Can you sleep outside without a tent?